Tony Neelankavil

-Mar Tony Neelankavil is a Syro-Malabar catholic bishop and titular bishop of Masuccaba.
-He is the third and the present Auxiliary Bishop of Syro-Malabar Catholic Archdiocese of Thrissur from November 2017.
+Mar Antony Neelankavil is a Syro-Malabar Catholic bishop and titular bishop of Masuccaba.
+He is the third and the present Auxiliary Bishop of Syro-Malabar Catholic Archdiocese of Thrissur, India from 18 November 2017.
 He was nominated as the Auxiliary Bishop on 1 September 2017 and was ordained to the office on 18 November 2017 by Archbishop Mar Andrews Thazhath assisted by Mar Jacob Thoomkuzhy and Mar Raphael Thattil.

 Early life

-Neelankavil was born on 23 July 1967, at Valapad, as the eldest son among the five children of Chevalier Prof. N.A Ouseph and T.J Mary in the Archeparchy of Trichur.
+Neelankavil was born on 23 July 1967, at Valapad, Trichur, as the eldest son among the five children of Chevalier Prof. N.A Ouseph and T.J Mary in the Archeparchy of Trichur.
 He belongs to Our Lady of Lourdes Metropolitan Cathedral Trichur.
-Neelankavil had his school education at St. Raphael's Lower Primary School, Ollur and Latin Convent L.P.
-School, Trichur, Don Bosco School, Mannuthy and Model High School for Boys, Trichur.
+Neelankavil had his school education at St. Raphael's Lower Primary School, Ollur and St. Joseph's Latin Convent L.P.
+School, Trichur, Don Bosco High School, Mannuthy and Model High School for Boys, Trichur.
 After having completed his Pre-Degree Course at St. Thomas College, Thrissur, he joined St. Mary's Minor Seminary, Trichur in 1984.

 Career

-Neelankavil had his Philosophy and Theology course at St. Thomas Apostolic Seminary, Vadavathoor (1986-1993).
+Neelankavil had his Philosophy and Theology bachelor degrees from St. Thomas Apostolic Seminary, Vadavathoor (1986-1993).
 He was ordained priest on 27 December 1993.
 He served as assistant parish priest at St. Antony's Forane Church Ollur (1994–95) and St. Thomas Syro-Malabar Church, Palayoor (1995).
 Then he was sent for higher studies in Leuven, Belgium, Catholic University, KU Leuven where he took licentiate in 1997 and Doctorate in Theology in 2002.

-He joined as professor at Marymatha Major Seminary in 2002 and served the Seminary as Animator, Dean of Studies, Lecturer of Systematic Theology, Spiritual Father, Director of Marymatha Publications and Rector of the Marymatha Major Seminary.
+He joined as professor at Marymatha Major Seminary in 2002 and served the Marymatha Major Seminary Trichur as Animator, Dean of Studies, Lecturer of Systematic Theology, Spiritual Father, Director of Marymatha Publications and Rector of the Marymatha Major Seminary.
+He launched the International Symposium Series called MEPC (Marymatha Encounters of Pastoral Challenges).

 He served the Archeparchy of Trichur as a member of the Theological Commission, chaplain of different formation centers and convents, and a member of Presbyteral Council.
 He also served as chaplain of Jesus Fraternity (Prison ministry) at Special Sub-Jail, Trichur.